cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.10.2v1; Criticality: SHALL -->
 - _Rationale:_ Email can be used as a mechanism for delivering malware.
-Preventing emails with known malware from reaching user mailboxes ensures users cannot interact with those emails.
+Preventing emails with known malware from reaching user mailboxes helps ensure users cannot interact with those emails.
 - _Last modified:_ June 2023